ISISComputingGroup/ibex_user_manual/Scripting.md

 One thing we can't cover here is **indentation**.
 In Python, different code blocks are identified by their indentation level.
 In many programming languages, code blocks are encased in curly braces (`{...}`), but Python uses indentation.
 For example:

 ```
-print "This has no indentation"
+print "No indent"
 def my_func():
-    print "The first line of the function is indented"
+    print "1 indent.
+Inside the function"
     if True:
-        print "Having a 2nd level indent shows this line is within the if clause"
+        print "2 indents.
+Inside the if clause"
-        print "So is this one"
+        print "2 indents.
+Still inside the if clause"
-    print "This line isn't within the if clause"
+    print "1 indent.
+In the function but not the if clause"
-print "This line is outside of the function"
+print "No indent.
+Outside the function"
 ```

 | Open Genie syntax | `genie_python` syntax | Comments |